SuxinL/Notes/Problem Solving/health/psychology/temptation/entertainment.md

 #### Touch & Feel

+- **[GIVE_IN]** I know that I should not do it, but eventually I still give in.
-- **[TIME_UNCONSCIOUSNESS]** Before staring, I told myself that I would stop it in one hour.
+- **[TIME_UNCONSCIOUSNESS]** Before starting, I told myself that I would stop it in one hour.
 But I spent much more time gradually.
-- **[CRAVING]** Sometimes I know that I should stop, but the strong craving drives me to continue.
+- **[LOSE_CONTROL]** Sometimes I know that I should stop, but the strong craving drives me to continue.
-- **[CHARGING]** Even when the battery is low and the phone is about to turn off, I rush to charge it to continue, especially when I am in a match of Gomoku.
+- **[ANGER]** Even when the battery is low and the phone is about to turn off, I rush to charge it to continue, especially when I am in a match of Gomoku.
+- **[CONQUER]** I want to conquer others especially the elderly in casual sex.
+- **[DEFEAT]** I only want to defeat other players in Gomoku, and I only play with low-rank players and avoid high-rank ones.

 ## Root Cause Analysis
 [backward cause reasoning for general problems]: #